 Why is Eastern Pathways/Te Ara o te Rawhiti important?

-- An increasing trend in the number of people being killed or seriously injured on our roads.
+- An increasing trend in the number of people being killed or seriously injured on our roads

-- A declining number of people choosing to walk or ride a bike around the city.
+- A declining number of people choosing to walk or ride a bike around the city

-- An historical decline in the number of people using public transport in Hamilton.
+- An historical decline in the number of people using public transport in Hamilton

-- A larger proportion of people are using their car for short trips around the city (60% of people driving for less than 5km and 33% of people driving for less than 2km).
+- A larger proportion of people are using their car for short trips around the city (60% of people driving for less than 5km and 33% of people driving for less than 2km)

-- An increase in congestion and unreliable journey times across the city.
+- An increase in congestion and unreliable journey times across the city

-- A lack of city infrastructure to unlock new growth areas.
+- A lack of city infrastructure to unlock new growth areas

-Which projects will begin construction in 2020?
+Which projects will begin in 2022?

 Is the Programme important for people who don't live in eastern Hamilton?

 Yes.
 The Programme, which is centred around School Link and Uni Link, will provide a safer environment for cycling and walking and improve the priority of public transport to the educational facilities in this area.
-Less people travelling by car to these destinations will make it easier for others to travel through eastern Hamilton.
+Fewer people travelling by car to these destinations will make it easier for others to travel through Hamilton.
 The supporting projects will also provide better cycling and walking connections to other parts of the city.

 How does Eastern Pathways/Te Ara o te Rawhiti tie into the Bike, E-scoot and E-skate Programme?